sodadata/docs/soda-agent/deploy.md

 ## Create a Soda Cloud account and API keys

 The Soda Agent communicates with your Soda Cloud account using API public and private keys.
-Note that the keys a Soda Agent uses are different than the API keys Soda Cloud uses to connect to Soda Core.
+Note that the keys a Soda Agent uses are different from the API keys Soda Cloud uses to connect to Soda Core.

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 2. In your Soda Cloud account, navigate to **your avatar** > **Scans & Data** > the **Agents** tab, then click the **New Soda Agent**.